zavoloklom/docker-compose-linter/CONTRIBUTING.md

 npm run debug
 ```

-If no errors occur, and the linter correctly identifies new fields or deprecated ones, then the schema has been updated
+If no errors occur during execution, and the linter correctly identifies all errors and warnings, then the schema has
-successfully.
+been updated successfully.

 After updating the schema, it's also important to run the project's unit tests to confirm that nothing was broken by the
 schema update: